Nonprofit Technology Roadmap

 • Reduce operational risk tied to renewals and disconnected systems

-Choose outcomes leadership and the board will care about, such as mission delivery, operational efficiency, fundraising, reporting, risk, or staff capacity.
+Choose outcomes leadership and the board will care about: mission delivery, operational efficiency, fundraising, reporting, risk, or staff capacity.

 If an outcome is actually a tool, rewrite it as the result you need.